this thread sort of rekindled my interest in my tinnitus. been wearing earplugs on the subway recently

 Hasn't happened to me but it was always a fear I had.
 I only really use the cylindrical or bullet-shaped foam ones you roll until they're thin and then insert.

-― I cut this hair, I wash this hair, I mess this hair up (GOTT PUNCH II HAWKWINDZ), Tuesday, 14 March 2017 08:00 (eleven months ago) Permalink
+― I cut this hair, I wash this hair, I mess this hair up (GOTT PUNCH II HAWKWINDZ), Tuesday, 14 March 2017 08:00 (one year ago) Permalink

 Have you tried Elacin ER20s?
 As a tinnitus sufferer, my days of going to see Dinosaur Jr are over, however at the gigs I do attend I always wear plugs.
 If the gig is quieter than expected with the ER20s you can always pull them out slightly.
 I think the only gigs I've not needed plugs at is Magnetic Fields because Stephen Merritt has hyperacusis he keeps the volume down.